Kanchana (2011 film): Sequels and remakes

 The third instalment in the Muni series, titled Kanchana 2 was released in 2015, and the fourth instalment Kanchana 3 in 2019.
 Kanchana was remade in Kannada as Kalpana (2012).
 Lawrence himself directed the Hindi remake titled Laxmii (2020).
 In 2016 the Sri Lankan remake Maya was released.
 It was unofficially remade in Burmese as Tar Tay Gyi (2017).
-In 2017, the Bengali language remake was released, titled Mayabini.
+In 2017, the Bangladeshi remake was released, titled Mayabini.

 Legacy

 The song "Sangili Bungili Kadhava Thorae" inspired the title of a 2017 film.